 The Collection offers an outstandingly broad range of uses; not only do these records give a fascinating insight into Nick’s own writing process and the subjects he was passionate about, but it is also invaluable to those seeking inspiration for their own creative work.

 Materials from this Collection can be viewed by appointment with us in the Reading Room on Level 2 of the Penryn Campus Library.

 Cataloguing of this Collection is currently in progress.
 For updates please check our online catalogue

-Potential users may find it benefical to undertake preparatory research prior to a visit suggested resources are available in our Archives Reading List
+Potential users may find it beneficial to undertake preparatory research prior to a visit.
+Suggested resources are available at Archives & Special Collections: Introductory Reading

 Darke's published work and many of his radio programmes are also available, as are his two films, The Wrecking Season and The Art of Catching Lobsters through the library catalogue